 - 2 green onions, finely diced

-- 1 tsp sriracha (or 1 tsp sambal oelek)
+- 1 teaspoon sriracha (or 1 teaspoon sambal oelek)

 - 1 head iceberg lettuce, chopped into large pieces